demisto/content/Packs/ShiftLeft/Integrations/shiftleft/shiftleft_description.md

 - Gather application threat intelligence to help prioritize bug fixes.
 - Identify and create incidents to rotate secrets discovered in code.
 - Proactively monitor applications for critical attacker-reachable vulnerabilities that enter production.

+To use this content pack, you will need to have a premium account with ShiftLeft CORE in order to access the API and get coverage for known open source vulnerabilities.
+To get your Org ID and Token in ShiftLeft CORE:
+- Log in to ShiftLeft.
+- Click the avatar in the top-right and select Account Settings.
+- On the right side (under Organization Info), you will see both the "Org ID" and Access Token .
+You can copy from the field or click the “copy to clipboard” link.